The European Union

 Revelation 17:3 And he carried me away in the Spirit into a wilderness, and I saw a woman sitting on a scarlet beast that was full of blasphemous names, and it had seven heads and ten horns.

-Her is a vision of the revived Roman Empire.
+Here is a view of the revived Roman Empire.
 The beast is the symbol of ancient Europe (Europa), more on this later.
-The ten horns again are the ten nations of Europe and the seven heads are seven kings of the ten nations, three have been overthrown for not conforming to the leader who is the satanic ruler, The Antichrist.
+The ten horns again are the ten nations of Europe, and the seven heads are seven kings of the ten nations.
+Three are overthrown for not conforming to the satanic ruler, The Antichrist.

 The Symbols of the European Union

 The Greek Goddess Europa, according to mythology, rode on the back of a white bull, which was Zeus in disguise.
 He took her away and threw her off his back and then raped her.
-The name ‘Europe’ was a result of being named after the Greek Goddess, Europa.
-Even though this is based on Greek mythology, the name Europe or Europa is synonymous with a woman riding a bull and is taken from paganism.
-Several buildings of importance in the EU have this symbol as their emblem.
-Namely: The Parliament Building in Brussels; The Parliamentary Building in Strasbourg, France; The New Brussels Headquarters.
+The name ‘Europe’ resulted from being named after the Greek Goddess, Europa.
+Based on Greek mythology, the name Europe or Europa is synonymous with a woman riding a bull took from paganism.
+Several buildings of importance in the EU have this symbol as their emblem: The Parliament Building in Brussels; The Parliamentary Building in Strasbourg, France; The New Brussels Headquarters.
 They all have this pagan statue of a woman riding a bull.